EsdrasCaetano/EsdrasCaetano/README.md

+<h2 align="left">👋 Hi there, welcome to my Github profil</h2>

+###

+<p align="left">• My name is Esdras Caetano, and I'm a JavaScript Developer from Recife, PE, Brazil 🇧🇷</p>

+###

 <h2 align="left">About Me</h2>

 ###

-<p align="left">- 🚀 Front-end Developer passionate about creating intuitive and modern web experiences.<br><br>- 💻 Currently working as a Software Developer at @agenciabali and as a freelancer.<br><br>-🌱 Continuously learning to specialize in React and TypeScript, diving into the ecosystem, including frameworks, libraries, and best practices.<br><br>- 📚 Improving my English skills to achieve fluency and broaden my opportunities in the global tech market.</p>
+<p align="left">• 🚀 Front-end Developer passionate about creating intuitive and modern web experiences.<br><br>• 💻 Currently working as a Software Developer at @agenciabali and as a freelancer.<br><br>• 🌱 Continuously learning to specialize in React and TypeScript, diving into the ecosystem, including frameworks, libraries, and best practices.<br><br>• 📚 Improving my English skills to achieve fluency and broaden my opportunities in the global tech market.</p>

 ###